Brick Court Chambers

 Aarushi has also developed a substantial unled commercial practice:

-• GE Austria v Arabian Bemco – acting for a subsidiary of General Electric in successfully obtaining an order for specific performance in respect of £2.7m held in an escrow account (unled, instructed by Clifford Chance)
+• GE Austria v Arabian Bemco – acting successfully for a subsidiary of General Electric in successfully obtaining an order for specific performance in respect of £2.7m held in an escrow account (unled, instructed by Clifford Chance)

 • Covid 19 Insurance Claims – acting for an insurer in respect of Covid-19 business interruption claims after the FCA v Arch decision (unled, instructed by DWF)